vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Version 1.0<br>
 3-Oct-2025<br>
-Beta Version.
+Prototype.
 Released for testing and education.